The Last of Us

 World of Warcraft

-The last reference to Mormonism in popular video games we discovered is the most obscure—it may have even been coincidental.
+The last reference to Latter-day Saints in popular video games we discovered is the most obscure—it may have even been coincidental.
 In the fantasy multi-player game World of Warcraft, there comes a moment during a quest in the Burning Steppes, the "Trial by Magma," that the gamer must release and slay Magma Lord Kolob in battle.